NG-Silencio/NG-Silencio/README.md

 - 👋 Hi, I’m Papa Oumar Mbengue
-- 👀 I’m interested in Coding, Networking and DevOps Tools
+- 👀 I’m interested in Sys Admin, Networking and DevOps Tools
 - 🌱 I’m currently learning Ansible, Python and Kubernetes
 - 💞️ I’m looking to collaborate on projects about Virtual Environment Automation and Web Development
 - 📫 You can reach me on Gmail : Teslabetter@gmail.com